CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/mathscs.md

 * Why you care about it, and why your audience should care as well.
 * At least one idea from the technical side of your project that a new year 3 student may be unfamiliar with.

-You do not need your talk to be an accurate overview of the results of your project, as it will be submitted in March, and your mark will be independent of how well your wider project is going.
+You do not need your talk to be an accurate overview of the final results of your project.
+Your presentation mark will be independent of the results you end up achieving.
 Here we’re only concerned with your ability to present to an audience on both technical and non-technical material, and your project is just a convenient topic to use for that.

 ## Workshops